cmPrasanna/GitHub-jQuery-Repo-Widget/README.markdown

 ## How do I use it?

-Everwhere you want a widget to be placed, add the following markup:
+Everwhere you want a widget to be placed, add the following markup :

 	<div class="github-widget" data-repo="JoelSutherland/GitHub-jQuery-Repo-Widget"></div>